Philip Rahv: Literary career

 Philip Rahv's writing career began during the Depression.
 It reflected the prevailing literary currents of Marxism and the rise of proletarian literature.
-In search of a collective ideology, he and others of his generation rejected the formalism and social disengagement of the great writers of the twenties.
+In search of a collective ideology, he and others of his generation rejected the formalism and social disengagement of the great writers of the 1920s.
 An exception was T. S. Eliot, whose intellectual depth and historic sense Rahv continued to admire, Eliot's increasingly reactionary politics and traditional religiosity notwithstanding.
 Because Rahv believed the creative contradictions within a writer are the greatest measure of his achievement, he welcomed the opportunity to reconcile Eliot's conservative views with revolutionary ones that his writing also contained.

 Rahv's literary influence arose from his role as editor, author, and reviewer for Partisan Review and other magazines including The New York Review of Books.
-From the start of his writing career he articulated his key literary values: the need for a synthesis between European and American artistic traditions and between literary modernism and radicalism; the importance of the Marxist dialectic to effectuate such syntheses; the value of cosmopolitanism to promote a broad understanding of the world and the leading ideas of the writer's times; the rejection of parochial ideas based on region, nation, or ethnicity.
-In one of his most often quoted essays, "Paleface and Redskin," he identified two opposing currents: upper-class palefaces such as Henry James and Nathaniel Hawthorne and uncultured redfaces such as Walt Whitman and Mark Twain.
+From the start of his writing career, he articulated his key literary values: the need for a synthesis between European and American artistic traditions and between literary modernism and radicalism; the importance of the Marxist dialectic to effectuate such syntheses; the value of cosmopolitanism to promote a broad understanding of the world and the leading ideas of the writer's times; the rejection of parochial ideas based on region, nation, or ethnicity.
+In one of his most often quoted essays, "Paleface and Redskin", he identified two opposing currents: upper-class palefaces such as Henry James and Nathaniel Hawthorne and uncultured redfaces such as Walt Whitman and Mark Twain.
 The result was a dichotomy between consciousness and experience and between symbolism and naturalism.
 Rahv deplored the dichotomy, looking to the future for the kind of synthesis achieved by such European writers as Marcel Proust and Thomas Mann.

 Rahv reached the height of his literary influence editing and writing for Partisan Review in the late 1930s.
 His influence continued through the 1940s with his writings on a wide range of European and American authors, most notably Henry James, whose reputation he contributed to reviving.
 With the rightward turn of politics in the 1950s, however, he retreated from his earlier literary and political prominence.
 He played little role in Partisan Review in this era, publishing essays in other publications, most notably The New York Review of Books.
 In the 1960s his brief enthusiasm for the New Left was followed by disillusionment.
-He never finished his final project, a book on Dostoyevsky.
+He never finished his final project, a book on Fyodor Dostoyevsky.